Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 Tell us about the pivot, like what made you decide to start expanding its impact to Indonesia?
 Because at that point, you were just a few people.

-[17:49] Rhett: Yeah, I mean, it's probably useful to provide kind of a little bit broader context.
+[17:49] Rhett: Yeah, I mean, it's probably useful to provide a little bit broader context.

 So back around that time, I'd been approached by a very successful literary agent who wanted me to write a book about my story and about some trends in the world.